FAIRGROUND ACCIDENT CLAIMS

 - Evidence of a loss of earnings if your injury has resulted in you needing time off work.
 Documents related to other financial expenditures connected to your injuries may be required.
 This could include travel receipts to and from medical appointments.

 - Seek medical attention as soon as possible/first aid.

 AMOUNT OF COMPENSATION IN FAIRGROUND ACCIDENT CLAIMS

 As all personal injury cases are unique, the amount of compensation awarded in each case is unique.
 The amount awarded is determined by looking at general and special damages.

 The pain and suffering that your injuries have caused is the main factor used to determine how much compensation you are owed.
 This will usually be determined by undergoing a medical examination, from which a report is created that outlines the length of time the injuries will take to heal as well as their severity.

 Our compensation calculator gives an indication of how much you might be entitled to based on your injuries.
 Your solicitor will take these different details relating to your injury into account when calculating how much compensation you should be awarded, which will then be put forward to the opposing side and the judge.

 Compensation also takes into account any financial losses that you might have suffered as a result of your injuries, such as a loss of earnings due to being unable to return to work.
 If you have had to pay for treatment or travel to treatment, compensation may also be able to cover this as well.
 So, you should keep any receipts or other documents that help to outline the extent of your financial losses, as caused by your accident/injuries.

-If you have experienced an accident at a funfair or theme park, our solicitors can help you.
-We are expert no-win, no fee solicitors who can help you with any kind of theme park claim.
+If you have experienced an accident at a funfair or theme park, we can help you.
+Our expert no-win, no fee solicitors can help you with any kind of theme park claim.